About our Members

 .
 If you have specific questions, feel free to write to us.

-skills to our signed-up trainees, many trainings are not open to guests.
-Some trainings are open to guests by
+not open to guests.
+Some trainings are open to guests by invitation only.

 What can I expect if I join BAMRU?

 Traineeship involves completion of an extensive skills certification

 checklist.
 Trainee Members are expected to attend monthly General Meetings

 and Trainings to acquire and practice skills, familiarize themselves with

 team procedures and to build an effective working relationship with other

 members.
 Trainee members are eligibile to go on operations on a case-by-case